Intelity Partners with Acuant to Further Streamline Guest Check-in and Mobile Key Delivery

 Article Rating:

-Acuant's AssureID provides instant ID authentication and verification through the Intelity mobile guest apps, as well as the mobile SDK.
-Guests will be able to submit their ID for verification during remote check-in.
-Upon confirming their identity, guests can activate their digital key and upgrade rooms, simplifying the check-in process for front desk staff and improving seamless guest-to-room flow.
+Acuant's AssureID provides instant ID authentication and verification through Intelity's mobile guest apps, as well as the mobile SDK.
+Guests will be able to submit their ID for verification during remote check-in, and, upon confirming their identity, activate their mobile key, upgrade rooms, and further simplify the check-in process for front desk staff.

 About Intelity